 One of the simplest techniques is to create a unique hashtag for your talk.
 Ask them to send tweets with that hashtag.
 And make it easy for them by keeping your hashtag visible during your talk.
 You can even use a tool like EverWall to easily project what people are tweeting about your talk onto a screen in front of them.

 Be strategic, though, about when and how often you display Tweets.
 You don’t want to distract people.
 Choose a strategic moment in the talk when you can step aside an let the opinions of the audience speak for themselves.
-Or, in a day packed with presentations, use Twitter in between talks to help boost audience interaction.
+Or, in a day packed with presentations, use Twitter in between talks to help boost audience participation.

 Displaying live content from Twitter works twice as hard other interaction techniques.
 It encourages listeners to grapple with what they’re hearing during a talk (and to wait and see their own tweet up on the stage) and tweeted content is available to the entire internet.
 This means that you can increase the reach of your event beyond just the people who are in the room.